Full Disclosure - 3I ATLAS

 Containment Success

 Then came the Internet era, 1995 through 2005, a burst of philanthropic acceleration.
-Personal computing.
-Genomics.
-Satellites.
-Networking.
-The species, for the first time, started building a shared nervous system.
+Personal computing, genomics, satellites, networking.
+For the first time, the species started building a shared nervous system.
 Contact didn’t invent the Internet.
 Humans did.
 But Contact and a few well-placed nudges helped shape its texture.

 A Culture Mind, Consider Phlebas, seeded optimization patterns through open-source communities.
 Not obvious alien code, just elegant solutions that rewarded decentralization, redundancy, and collaborative protocols.
 A network that fails gracefully instead of collapsing into a single choke point.
 A planetary brain built more like a coral reef than a palace.